20 Hours / 20 CEs

 On Demand | Self-Paced Professional Training

 This on-demand professional training program on Evaluation for Child Custody is presented by David A. Martindale, PhD, ABPP.
 This badge-earning program can be shared digitally on platforms like LinkedIn or your resume and counts towards a certificate.
-Enroll in this program to earn credit towards Child Custody Evaluation Certificate and share your new digital credentials with prospective employers and colleagues.
+Enroll in this program to earn credit towards the Child Custody Evaluation Certificate and share your new digital credentials with prospective employers and colleagues.

 This program provides an introduction to and an overview of custody and parenting evaluations and addresses advanced topics, including relocation requests, allegations of intimate partner violence, child sexual abuse, and alienation.
-Participants learn how to effectively manage pre-evaluation contacts with attorneys, litigants, and the court; develop a detailed statement of understanding; conduct forensic interviews of adults and children.
+Participants learn how to effectively manage pre-evaluation contacts with attorneys, litigants, and the court; develop a detailed statement of understanding; and conduct forensic interviews of adults and children.
 Report writing, testimony, and risk management procedures are also addressed.

 Learning Objectives